dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 ## Result caching

 Result caching leverages your data platform’s built-in caching layer and features.
 [MetricFlow](/docs/build/about-metricflow) generates the same SQL for multiple query requests, this means it can take advantage of your data platform’s cache.
+Result caching is currently specific to a single user setup and is not shared across users.

 Here's how caching works, using Snowflake as an example, and should be similar across other data platforms: